DsbGit99/Choose-Your-Own-Adventure/README.md

 ## Planned TODO

-- Need to complete backend.
+- Need to complete frontend.
 - Need to get LLM token.
 - Need to deploy.
 - Would like to Dockerize and provide basic orchestration with Docker Compose.